Jackes123/RSPS-scripts/README.md

 # RSPS-scripts
-**Script i made for an offline Runescape Private Server for educational purposes.**
+**Scripts i made for an offline Runescape Private Server for educational purposes.**
+There is a few very small "Scripts" that can probably be more effective.
+This was the first big project, mistakes were made.